VolleyManagement/volley-management/README.md

 'npm install -g @angular/cli'

 ## Restore npm packages ##
-Go to the project directory (rootFolder\src\VolleyManagement.WebClient\spa) Run 'npm install'
+Go to the project directory (src\VolleyManagement.WebClient\spa) Run 'npm install'

 ## Serve the application ##
-Go to the project directory (rootFolder\src\VolleyManagement.WebClient\spa) and launch the server.
+Go to the project directory (src\VolleyManagement.WebClient\spa) and launch the server.
 'ng serve --open'
 The ng serve command launches the server, watches your files, and rebuilds the app as you make changes to those files.
 Using the --open (or just -o) option will automatically open your browser on http://localhost:4200/.